Why Elizabeth Warren Should Leverage Her Endorsement for Joe Biden

 Biden might or might not be ready to offer the vice-presidency — depending on which constituencies he needs to shore up — but everything else on that list is probably on the table.
 Financial regulation and corruption are an issue space where Biden can not only afford to move left, but has an incentive to do so.
 He is being attacked on policy by Sanders during the primary, and on corruption by Trump in the general election.
 Putting Warren’s good-government imprint on his candidacy would help cover some of the weak points in his profile.

 Biden of course has tangled with Warren on these issues before.
 He represented a state that depends on the credit-card industry, and — as basically all senators do when home-state interests are at stake — backed them up and opposed her bankruptcy reforms.
 But Biden is also a politician who tends to mold himself to the mainstream Democratic position at any given time, and he is malleable on financial regulation.
-Biden has toyed with a financial-transaction tax — reportedly considering including it in his package of tax cuts on the rich, then omitting it, but then telling John Harwood he favored such a measure a couple of days later.
+Biden has toyed with a financial-transaction tax — reportedly considering including it in his package of tax increases on the rich, then omitting it, but then telling John Harwood he favored such a measure a couple of days later.
 He has strongly favored Dodd-Frank, which included creation of the CFPB, but he can be pushed farther.

 Of course Warren might also negotiate with Sanders — she will probably be smart enough to bargain with both, increasing her leverage.
 But while Sanders needs her endorsement more, he probably has less to offer.
 Sanders is already on the far left on every issue Warren cares about.
 He might be able to offer the vice-presidency, though a scenario where Sanders wins might require him to go deeper into the Democratic mainstream to hold the center.